FJRubio67/ODESurv/README.md

 This repository contains information about the project `ODESurv`, which concerns the use of ordinary differential equations in survival analysis.
 In particular, this repository contains real data applications and R code for the survival models in:

 > Christen, J. A., and Rubio, F. J. (2023).
-Dynamic Survival Analysis: Modelling the Hazard Function via Ordinary Differential Equations.
+Dynamic Survival Analysis: Modelling the Hazard Function via Ordinary Differential Equations. *Statistical Methods in Medical Research*, in press.
 Preprint. http://arxiv.org/abs/2308.05205

 The following posts contain R code and real-data examples associated with the examples presented in the paper.
 The corresponding R codes are also available in this repository.